Precious-Ugwuadu/Azure-Network-Protocols/README.md

 ![image](https://github.com/user-attachments/assets/0acb4245-1969-46d8-959e-9960f003bb23)

 While observing Wireshark, I stopped seeing requests and replies, and all I could see were requests because no response was found; the Firewall blocked them out.
 If I go back and delete the "Deny" rule, it will start allowing the replies to happen again.
-Type Ctrl-C to stop the ping activity.
+Type Ctrl-C in powershell to stop the ping activity.

 ![image](https://github.com/user-attachments/assets/f915ed7c-4f83-47e3-b976-84b8b668194e)